EpiCoder: Encompassing Diversity and Complexity in Code Generation: Appendix of Analysis

 \subsubsection{Prompts for Evaluating Code Complexity using GPT-4o.}

-We adopt the LLM-as-judge methodology, using GPT-4o to evaluate code complexity across four dimensions: Error Handling, Modularity, Data Structure Complexity, and Third-Party Dependencies.
-We define four levels of standards for each dimension and leverage GPT-4o to assign a score to each sample based on these criteria.
-Detailed evaluation criteria and prompts are shown below.
+We adopt the LLM-as-a-judge methodology, using GPT-4o to comprehensively evaluate code complexity across four key dimensions: Error Handling, Modularity, Data Structure Complexity, and Third-Party Dependencies.
+We define four distinct levels of standards for each dimension and strategically leverage GPT-4o to assign a precise score to each sample based on these well-defined criteria.
+Detailed evaluation criteria, corresponding prompts, and scoring methodology are shown below.

 \begin{promptbox}[Prompts for Grading Data Structure Usage Complexity.]{darkblue} You are an expert in evaluating complexity levels of data structure implementations for given code.
-Please provide a single integer score from 2 to 8. \\ \\ \textbf{Criteria:} \\ Score 2 for case: Basic data types only; Only use primitive types (int, string, etc.); Simple arrays or lists; No custom data structures. \\ Score 4 for case: Basic data structures; Uses built-in collections (sets, maps); Simple combinations of basic structures; Basic object-oriented classes. \\ Score 6 for case: Intermediate data structures; Custom data structures for specific needs; Efficient combination of multiple structures; Clear interfaces for data access. \\ Score 8 for case: Advanced data structures; Specialized tree/graph structures; Optimized for operation requirements; Well-designed structure relationships \\ \\ \textbf{Inputs:} \\ You are judging the following code: \\ \#\# Begin Code \#\# \\ {\{code\}} \\ \#\# End Code \#\# \\ \\ \textbf{Output Format:} \\ Please provide your evaluation in the following format:\\ Grade: {a single integer within 2, 4, 6, and 8} \end{promptbox}
+Please provide a single integer score from 2 to 8. \\ \\ \textbf{Criteria:} \\ Score 2 for case: \\ Basic data types only; Only use primitive types (int, string, etc.); Simple arrays or lists; No custom data structures. \\ \\ Score 4 for case: \\Basic data structures; Uses built-in collections (sets, maps); Simple combinations of basic structures; Basic object-oriented classes. \\ \\ Score 6 for case: \\Intermediate data structures; Custom data structures for specific needs; Efficient combination of multiple structures; Clear interfaces for data access. \\ \\ Score 8 for case: \\Advanced data structures; Specialized tree/graph structures; Optimized for operation requirements; Well-designed structure relationships \\ \\ \\ \textbf{Inputs:} \\ You are judging the following code: \\ \#\# Begin Code \#\# \\ {\{code\}} \\ \#\# End Code \#\# \\ \\ \textbf{Output Format:} \\ Please provide your evaluation in the following format:\\ Grade: a single integer within 2, 4, 6, and 8 \end{promptbox}